Oshanath/string/docs/find.md

 #### Declaration
 ```
 /**
- * Find the indices of all occurences of a certain substring inside a string
+ * Find the indices of all occurences of a certain substring or a character inside a string
  *
  * @param haystack The string that needs to be searched
- * @param needle The substring to look for inside the haystack
+ * @param needle The substring or character to look for inside the haystack
  * @param occurences maximum number of search results needed
  * @return std::vector<size_t> The container of indices of the needle substring inside the haystack
  */